Andrew Paul (Chair)

 Wes Ford was appointed Director, Environment Protection Authority in May 2015.

-Wes is also a Deputy Secretary of the Department of Primary Industries, Parks, Water and Environment.
 Born and raised in Tasmania, he holds a Bachelor of Science from the University of Tasmania and Graduate Certificates in Fisheries Management and Public Sector Management.
 He has worked in the State Departments responsible for primary industries and fisheries for over 30 years, commencing his career in fisheries research, management and regulation.
 He has held senior positions in the Department since 1993, firstly as Fisheries Manager for Rock Lobster then Director of Marine Resources in 2002, followed by General Manager of the Primary Industries Division in 2004, General Manager of Water and Marine Resources in 2009, and Acting Deputy Secretary in 2014.

 He aims to work closely with businesses and the community to encourage regional development – generating employment and creating wealth – whilst ensuring the goals of sustainable development for future generations.
 In his personal life, he is a keen bushwalker, kayaker and traveller, and has shared with his family, a love of the outdoors and a long association with Scouts Tasmania.